How to choose your first kitesurfing kite?

 So if you decided to buy your own kitesurf equipment, now the question is...

 Will always be more expensive to start with, it can cost around 1000-1500€ just one kite.
 So the question is, can you afford it?

 If yes, then maybe you could consider going for the new equipment.
 The main benefit is that you’ll know that the kite will be without any problems, and if there are some manufacturing defects, you have the brand warranty that will cover the case.

 It’s a good idea to buy new discounted kitesurfing gear from previous years, as it will be way cheaper, usually with 30-50% discounts.
-The best time to search for these amazing kitesurf deals is August/September when brands introduce the new gear.
+The best time to search for these amazing kitesurf deals is from September/ October when brands introduce the new gear.